parse-community/Parse-Swift/README.md

 ### Setup Server

-Parse LiveQuery contains two parts, the LiveQuery server and the LiveQuery clients.
-In order to use live queries, you need to set up both of them.
+Parse LiveQuery contains two parts, the LiveQuery server and the LiveQuery clients (this SDK).
+In order to use live queries, you need to at least setup the server.

 The easiest way to setup the LiveQuery server is to make it run with the [Open Source Parse Server](https://github.com/ParsePlatform/parse-server/wiki/Parse-LiveQuery#server-setup).